Mohit-Chordiya/ERP-System/README.md

 2. Product Screen:
 - The product screen displays the data related to products and provides the functionality of add, edit, and delete products.
-- When the edit button is clicked window is switched to another interface to enter the data and update the details.
+- When the edit button is clicked, the window is switched to another interface to enter the data and update the details.

 ![Alt text](src/assets/product_2.png)